luslab/MLehealth/README.md

 Functions to scale data for Cox modelling.

+#### cox-discrete-elasticnet.R

+Discrete elastic net Cox model for the data-driven modelling, which cross-validates to find the optimal _α_ and then bootstraps to establish distributions for the other fitted parameters.

 #### cox-discrete-varsellogrank.R

 Discrete Cox model for the data-driven modelling, which cross-validates over number of variables used, drawing from a list ranked by univariate logrank tests.